Basil The King of Herbs

-There are hundreds of basil varieties with varying flower colors and leaves shapes.
+There are hundreds of basil varieties with varying flower colors and leaf shapes.
 Each variety has a distinctive taste and smell.
-You can opt for one or two of the following varieties to grow in your lawn:
+You can opt for one or two of the following varieties to grow on your lawn:

 If you want to grow a productive and vigorously growing sweet basil in your garden or lawn, then Genovese is the best choice for you.
 It is popular among gardeners because of the best growth habit and makes a good pesto.
 Genovese adds strong flavor and taste to your dishes, such as salads.
 Pesto.
 Burgers, etc. The chances of bolting are minimal as compared to sweet basil.

-It is easily identifiable in gardens and lawns due to pale brown leaves and green stems.
+It is easily identifiable in gardens and lawns due to its pale brown leaves and green stems.
 The best part of lemon basil is its lemon flavor and aroma.
-You can grow lemon basil in pots and outdoor gardens quickly because it is easily manageable.
+You can quickly grow lemon basil in pots and outdoor gardens because it is easily manageable.

 It is known as Mexican basil.
 It is the most productive and high-yielding basil among other basil varieties.
 You can grow Cinnamon basil easily if you are a resident of sub-tropical and tropical climates.
 The optimum temperature to grow cinnamon basil lies between 27 to 30 degrees.
 It is endowed with cinnamate compounds which give distinctive flavor and taste.